greenorbitspace/hub/userguide/content/en/docs/glossary/s/spectroradiometer.md

 ---
 title: Spectroradiometer
 ref: spectroradiometer
+weight: 1
+exported_at: '2025-06-16T15:03:06.578252+00:00'
-description: A spectroradiometer is an instrument used to measure the intensity of light at different wavelengths, often used in the fields of astronomy, meteorology, and environmental monitoring to analyze the spectral characteristics of light from various sources.
+definition: A spectroradiometer is an instrument that measures the intensity of different wavelengths of light in a spectrum, allowing for the analysis of radiative properties of materials and the environment.
-notion_page_id: 214d6625-c679-80ab-abcc-cbf98253869d
-exported_at: '2025-06-16T14:22:58.141564+00:00'
 tags:
 - Research
-category:
+- Standards
+id: GL207
+categories:
 - Space & Technology
-id: GL207
 ---